Priest: Shinto

 The Shinto priest is called a kannushi (神主), originally pronounced kamunushi, sometimes referred to as a shinshoku (神職).
 A kannushi is the person responsible for the maintenance of a Shinto shrine, or jinja, purificatory rites, and for leading worship and veneration of a certain kami.
 Additionally, kannushi are aided by another priest class, miko (巫女), for many rites.
 The maidens may either be family members in training, apprentices, or local volunteers.

 Saiin were female relatives of the Japanese emperor (termed saiō) who served as High Priestesses in Kamo Shrine.
 Saiō also served at Ise Shrine.
 Saiin priestesses usually were elected from royalty.
 In principle, Saiin remained unmarried, but there were exceptions.
 Some Saiin became consorts of the emperor, called Nyōgo in Japanese.
 The Saiin order of priestesses existed throughout the Heian and Kamakura periods.

-Africa
+Iṣẹṣe

-The Yoruba people of western Nigeria practice an indigenous religion with a chiefly hierarchy of priests and priestesses that dates to AD 800–1000.
+The Yoruba people of West Africa practice an indigenous religion with a hierarchy of priests and priestesses that dates to AD 800–1000.
 Ifá priests and priestesses bear the titles Babalawo for men and Iyanifa for women.
-Priests and priestesses of the varied Orisha are titled Babalorisa for men and Iyalorisa for women.
-Initiates are also given an Orisa or Ifá name that signifies under which deity they are initiated.
-For example, a Priestess of Osun may be named Osunyemi, and a Priest of Ifá may be named Ifáyemi.
+Priests and priestesses of the varied Orisha are titled Babaloriṣa for men and Iyaloriṣa for women.
+Initiates are also given an Oriṣa or Ifá name that signifies under which deity they are initiated.
+For example, a Priestess of Osun may be named Osunyẹmi, and a Priest of Ifá may be named Ifáyẹmi.
 This traditional culture continues to this day as initiates from all around the world return to Nigeria for initiation into the priesthood, and varied derivative sects in the New World (such as Cuban Santería and Brazilian Umbanda) use the same titles to refer to their officers as well.